tekknolagi/isdt/assignments/04-vcs-constructive.md

    `clang-format -i` to automatically fix those errors, but you want to include the fix as part of the original commit instead of putting it in a separate one.
-   1. **Change the `fix-some-bug` branch to point to an updated version of the same set of commits (with matching commit messages, titles, and diffs) with fixed formatting in the problematic change.
+   1. **Change the `fix-parsing-bug` branch to point to an updated version of the same set of commits (with matching commit messages, titles, and diffs) with fixed formatting in the problematic change.
 Tell us how you did so.**
    1. **Now that the commits are ready, add them to `main` by rebasing them.**
       This is different from merging, like you did with Gianna's branch: in this case, you should make no new merge commits.
 1. Uh oh!
-You just noticed that Dr. Garbarini's branch included a commit that deleted some tests from `main-tests.sh`.
+You just noticed that Dr. Garbarini's branch included a commit that commented out a test from `main-tests.sh`.
 You ask him why and learn that it was an accident--he always creates his commits using `git commit -a`, and so he didn't notice that one of them included a local change meant for debugging.
 Since you've already pushed his changes to the public, it's too